Season 1, Episode 50

 Gordon Neufeld:

-I get so frustrated when I can’t do, this is not working for me.
+I get so frustrated when I can’t do it.
+This is not working for me.
 I feel like yelling.
 I get screaming,

 Gordon Neufeld: